Wim Den Boon Set of Six Dining Chairs in Ash and Metal

 When buying or delivering an item within the EU, VAT usually applies and will be added.

-Wim den Boon, dining chairs, ash, lacquered metal, The Netherlands, 1955.
+Wim den Boon, set of six dining chairs, ash, lacquered metal, The Netherlands, 1955.

 Wim Den Boon (1912-1968) was a Dutch designer, interior designer and architect.
-Boon was a dogmatic man who believed strongly in the transforming capacities of architecture and design.
+Den Boon was a dogmatic man who believed strongly in the transforming capacities of architecture and design.
 Den Boon was affected by the architecture of Le Corbusier, De Stijl and Rietveld.
-Den Boon studied at the Academy for Visual Arts in The Hague in 1941.
-In 1945 he founded 'Groep & together with Hein Stolle and Pierre Kleykam', a group that manifested itself after te war with interiors and design such as the furniture of the international departure hall of Schiphol in 1948.
+He studied at the Academy for Visual Arts in The Hague in 1941.
+In 1945, he founded 'Groep & together with Hein Stolle and Pierre Kleykam', a group that manifested itself after the war with interiors and design such as the furniture of the international departure hall of Schiphol in 1948.
 The purist design of the interiors and furniture fits in seamlessly with the functionalist design of the late 1930s, when avant-garde designers made both chromed tube furniture and curved plywood.
 Group & also designed a dining room chair for the magazine 'Goed Wonen'.
-Den Boon was the editorial secretary of this magazine from 1948-1950. cused mainly on purist, functional architecture.
-He focuses mainly on the power of the space itself and often uses a few large objects with which he fills the space, are not exchangeable often uses everyday objects to base his designs such as trestles and milk bottles.
+Den Boon was the editorial secretary of this magazine from 1948-1950 that put emphasize mainly on purist, functional architecture.
+He focused on the power of the space itself and often used a few large objects with which he filled the space.
+Regularly, everyday objects functioned as a base for his designs such as trestles and milk bottles.
 Den Boon has written a number of articles for Goed Wonen, which was the most prominent magazine for interior design in the 1940s and 1950s.
-His articles are almost strictly educational, his articles were meant to liberate and educate people.
+His articles were almost strictly educational.
+His writings were meant to liberate and educate people.
 Den Boon's dogmatic character and the austere tone of his articles resulted in too much controversy which led to Wim Den Boon being forced to resign from the magazine in 1950.

 VAT within the EU: When buying or delivering an item within the EU, VAT usually applies and will be added.